layershift/jps-sshtun/README.md

 Configure your database connection details in a database client application like HeidiSQL
 ![HeidiSQL Session](../../raw/master/images/HeidiSQL_Session.png)

-# Without add-on installed and SSH tunnelling:
+# Without add-on installed and SSH tunnelling disabled:

 Connection from computer database client application will fail with something like this shown in the ssh connection window